97089shubham/Moveinsync-Smart-Cab-Allocation-System/README.md

 The other two files in the project are included to demonstrate specific algorithms:

-- **Shortest Path Algorithm:** Demonstrates the method for finding the shortest path.
+- **Path Finder:** Demonstrates the method for finding the shortest path.
-- **Nearest Cab Algorithm:** Shows how to identify the cabs that are closest to an employee.
+- **Cab Search:** Shows how to identify the cabs that are closest to an employee.